CQCL-DEV/guppy-runner/README.md

 - [just](https://github.com/casey/just)
 - [cmake](https://cmake.org/download/)

+This repository uses git submodules to include the `hugr-mlir` and `qir-runner` projects.
+Make sure to run `git submodule init` after cloning this repository to initialize them.

 Run the following commands to install the dependencies.
 This will build the `hugr-mlir` and `qir-runner` projects, so it may take a while.